-Our first activity as new third graders is called Two Squares.
+Our second activity as new third graders is called Two Squares.
 The rules are:

 - Use a square template, a pen or a sharp pencil.
 Anything square can be traced, say, 3 x 3 sticky notes!

 - Trace the square once.
 Slide and/or turn the template and trace the square a second time.

 - Some part of the two tracings must overlap.
 Draw sharp corners!

 - Count the number of sides around the perimeter.
 Do NOT count any inside sides or corners.
 Write this number inside your drawing.

 Careful drawing and counting give good results.
 Less careful work means mistakes are made: non-square “squares,” counting internal sides.

 Students discovered that the minimum number of sides is 4, the maximum number of perimeter sides seems to be 16.